 Show you can support yourself

-Have a bank statement or cash equivalent to roughly $200 USD for your stay.
-Officers rarely ask, but if they do, a printed statement from the last 7 days works.
+Have a bank statement or cash equivalent to roughly $200–$300 for your stay.
+Officers rarely ask, but if they do, showing funds speeds things up.

 Recommended